fbpx

 Startups founded/cofounded by one of your ex-employees

-It was nine months later when the company faced a lawsuit filed by Waymo – the self-driving project that Google started – alleging Levandowski of stealing and using Waymo’s secretive LIDAR development tech.
+Nine months later, the company faced a lawsuit filed by Waymo – the self-driving project that Google started – alleging Levandowski of stealing and using Waymo’s secretive LIDAR development tech.
 According to the complaint, Levandowski downloaded more than 14,000 confidential files before filing a resignation in Waymo.
-The company accused Levandowski of using Waymo’s trade secrets to start Otto, selling it and heading Uber’s self-driving project later.
+The company accused Levandowski of using Waymo’s trade secrets to start Otto, selling it, and heading Uber’s self-driving project later.

 A former employee knows the system inside out and can easily cause a breach of laws protecting confidential information.
-Keeping a check on startups entering your niche updates you regarding any such felony.
+Checking startups entering your niche updates you regarding any such felony.
 Yes, Uber later fired Levandowski and halted the manufacturing of its self-driving trucks.

 But is fighting for your own property worth the pain?